+Objective This document provides an overview of technician-level menu programming and system configuration of the Pro Series version.
 This Pro Series version of code was designed to restrict access to certain types of non-operational menus and system configurations.
-As you navigate through the factory-default menus you will notice a PASSCODE screen.
+Gaining Access Beyond As you navigate through the factory-default menus you will notice a the Passcode Screen PASSCODE screen.
 Entering the corrct PASSCODE will provide access to the non-operational or technician only system menus.
 The Pro Series feeders/dispensers are shipped with a factory-set access code.
 This access code is "1".

-Configuring the System Menus

-Moving from men to menu, changing and saving new configurations, and returning to the "suspended" screen, are easily accomplished with the following keys:

-Pressing the Up/Down arrow keys will allow you to:

-- 1. Scroll between menus. - 2.
-Scroll between options within each menu.
+Moving from men to menu, changing and saving new configurations, and returning to the "suspended" screen, are easily accomplished with Configuring the System the following keys: Menus Pressing the Up/Down arrow keys will allow you to: 1.
+Scroll between menus.
+2. Scroll between options within each menu.
+Pressing the Enter key will allow you to enter and save new values.
+Pressing the MENU key will restore old values and return you to the "suspended" screen.
+MENU